tarantool/doc/sphinx/book/box/index.rst

 Note re storage engine: vinyl handles yields differently, see :ref:`differences between memtx and vinyl <vinyl_diff>`.

-..
-NOTE:: Note re multi-request transactions

-    there is a way to delay yields, see
-    :ref:`Atomic execution <atomic-atomic_execution>`.
+Note re multi-request transactions: there is a way to delay yields, see :ref:`Atomic execution <atomic-atomic_execution>`.

 Since locks don't exist, and disk writes only involve the write-ahead log, transactions are usually fast.
 Also the Tarantool server may not be using up all